ServiceNow/azimuth/docs/docs/user-guide/exploration-space/prediction-overview.md

     saliency values is greater than 60% of the largest saliency value in the utterance.

-    If saliency maps are not available, the word clouds only show the most **frequent words** which are neither punctuation or stop words, according to the spacy model defined in the config.
+    If saliency maps are not available, the word clouds only show the most **frequent words** which are neither punctuation nor stop words, according to the spacy model defined in the config.